Tag: New Year (page 1 of 3)

 Happy New Year

-May this New Year lay an abundance of love, light and blessings upon your door. x
+May this year lay an abundance of blessings, love and light at your door.

 Happy New Year’s Eve